-Leveling courses must be completed prior to being fully admitted into the program and prior to taking the Preliminary Exam.
+Leveling courses must be completed prior to being fully admitted into the program and prior to moving forward in the program.
 These credit hours do not count toward the 96 credit hour degree requirement.

 Details regarding Practica and the department clinic, the Brief Therapy Institute (BTI), are available in the Policies and Procedures Manual.
 Policies and Procedures are distributed each trimester to students attending practicum and are available online at http://shss.nova.edu/Downloads/mft.htm.